thedatasnok/webshop/docs/BRAINSTORM.md

 - Search function
   - By product name
   - By product category? (maybe through filtering instead?)
-  - Full text search powered by Postgres?
+  - Full text search powered by Postgres? (accomplished by populating a search token column)

 - User authentication
-  - Login & registration
+  - Login & registration (should a user be logged in directly, or should they be redirected to a login page after registering?)
-  - Emailing (maybe?)
+  - Emailing (maybe? events should be used to trigger emails in case we implement this)
     - Verification (is it really your email?)
     - Password reset
     - Order confirmation